lewmoore/CV/README.md

-## Lewis Moore CV
+## Lewis Moore
 [My Blog](https://blog.makersacademy.com/meet-the-makers-fellows-lewis-moore-dc1b8bd53c75) |[ LinkedIn](https://www.linkedin.com/in/lewismoore1/) | [Twitter](https://twitter.com/Lewmoore11)

-### About Me
+## Who am I?

 I am a Full Stack developer and Makers Academy Fellow with a curiosity and passion for technology that drives me to always be exploring new things.
 My goal is to joing a technology driven company that adheres to modern Software Engineering practices, including TDD, XP and DevOps, where I can make a difference.

 I take immense pride in what I do and I thrive within innovative environments where creativity is encouraged.
 My aim is to join a company that understands the value of technology where I can help deliver clean, well-crafted code.

-My broad, high level knowledge of the London technology space allows me to have a unique view on current technology trends and direction of technology.
+What I enjoy the most about Software Engineering is the ability to be able to enter the industry regardless of your background.
+This makes programming such a diverse industry to be a part of and allows me to both meet and work with a huge range of individuals that share the same passion as me.

 ## Skills